 Students have instructors for each course who provide you with diverse teaching and learning methods to support your progress and to ensure mastery of the learning objectives stated in each course.
-Courses include weekly synchronous and asynchronous opportunities to deepen your learning and to connect and share with peers and your instructor.
-Instructors are available for one-on-one support via appointment.
+Courses include weekly synchronous and asynchronous opportunities to deepen your learning and to connect and share with peers your and instructor.
+Instructors are available for